NileshDeshmukh09/GramoDay-Project/README.md

 GET the aggregated Report

- ####  mean of prices and return the reportID of the generated report below as shown
+ ####  Mean of prices and return the reportID of the generated report below as shown

   - Below image are the Result of  calulating mean for the above two Images Reports.
   - Added HTTP request  200 for successive result.